 Many people still confuse voice and tone when it comes to brand identity.
 They are two different things, although they are complementary.
 The brand’s voice is unique to all social media and marketing actions.
 It must permeate all of your communication.

 A tip to have it well defined is to list between 3 to 5 adjectives for your brand’s voice.
 These qualities are what you want your company to transmit and, above all, to be absorbed by your followers.
-Likewise, list features that you don’t want your brand to design at all.
+Likewise, the list features that you don’t want your brand to design at all.

 The tone can vary a lot, as long as it is adequate within the voice.
 A more humorous post, like a meme, requires a lighter tone, which makes people relax.
-Something aimed at a contact with a seller usually asks for a more serious tone, which conveys security to the user.
+Something aimed at contact with a seller usually asks for a more serious tone, which conveys security to the user.